Cloudxtreme/karacell/README.txt

 make karacell_pipeline_pthread
 make karacell_pthread

-  Produces a monothreaded or multithreaded ("pthread") commandline version of IO pipelined-or-not ("pipeline") Karacell with or without the debugger ("debug") enabled.
+  Produces a monothreaded or multithreaded ("pthread", unavailable in Windows) commandline version of IO pipelined-or-not ("pipeline") Karacell in the temp subfolder with or without the debugger ("debug") enabled.
 IO pipelining is for demo purposes only, and does not result in a performance improvement in this case.

+make karacell_lib
+make karacell_lib_pthread

+  Produces a monothreaded or multithreaded ("pthread", unavailable in Windows) shared library in the temp subfolder for future dynamic linking purposes.
+This library is big and disgusting because it contains not only Karacell, but also services for thread management (if enabled), entropy generation, list (string) encryption, and hash computation.
+Sorry, but monolithic design was the only choice that worked in practice, due to issues with MinGW.
+If you want finer granularity of code inclusion, then consider including the required C and H files directly, in the same manner as main.c, or linking directly to the object files produced during this compilation.

 FILE SUMMARY